As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

-Hydration is important.
-Well-hydrated bodies stay healthier, have less pain, and function better.
-Drinking water is an excellent way to hydrate, but it’s not the only way.
+A body that’s well-hydrated stays healthier, has less pain, and functions better.
+While drinking water is an excellent way to hydrate, it’s not the only way.
 Eating low-calorie water-rich foods is an excellent way to increase water intake and help keep our bodies hydrated.

-Delicious and water-dense, this seasonal fruit is a showstopper when it comes to hydration.
+Watermelon – Delicious and water-dense, this seasonal fruit is a showstopper when it comes to hydration.
 The fruit is made up of 92% water.
 In addition, it is also rich in calcium, potassium, magnesium, and salt, all of which are great for rehydration.
 Since our bodies lose water from sweating and evaporation, having a water-dense fruit on hand helps restore hydration.
-Watermelon is tasty enough to eat all by itself and is a mainstay at summer picnics, beach days, and BBQ’s.

-Made up of about 97% water, Cucumbers have the highest water content of any vegetable.
+Cucumbers – Composed of about 97% water, Cucumbers have the highest water content of any vegetable.
 They are a great source of potassium, vitamin K, and vitamin B6.
-These water-logged veggies can be eaten in a number of waters – sliced, diced, or juiced, or added to salads, smoothies, and infused waters.
+These water-logged veggies can be eaten in a number of waters – sliced, diced, juiced, or added to salads, smoothies, and infused waters.

-This little berry is packed with healthy ingredients and water.
-In addition to helping with hydration, strawberries also increase fiber intake, help combat free radicals in our system and help you get your daily dose of vitamin C. There are so many ways to include these sweet-sour berries in your daily diet.
-Slice and add to salads and desserts, blend them with other fruits and veggies to make delicious and healthy smoothies or eat them right from the plant.
-No matter how you choose to eat them, you can’t beat the health and hydration benefits of strawberries.
+Strawberries – These little berries are packed with healthy ingredients and water.
+In addition to helping with hydration, strawberries also increase fiber intake, help combat free radicals in our system and help you get your daily dose of vitamin C. No matter how you choose to eat them, in salads, desserts, smoothies, or straight from the box, you can’t beat the health and hydration benefits of strawberries.